How to do Video Editing with AI? — Complete Guide 2025"

 • Subtitles: Add subtitles in both Tamil & English for accessibility.
 (Auto-generated captions → manual edit).

-• Sound design: Add small breaths, pauses to increase realism.
+• Sound design: Add small breaths and pauses to increase realism.
 But don't overdo it.

 Please place a very clear 3–6 second overlay at the beginning of the video: